HenrikSamuelsson/reading-engineering-secure-devices/README.md

 *tampering* - manipulation of data

-*threat actor* - Person attacking a system with intention to penetrate the security
+*threat actor* - person attacking a system with intention to penetrate the security

-*threat modeling* - The process of using hypothetical scenarios, system diagrams, and testing to help secure systems and data.
+*threat modeling* - the process of using hypothetical scenarios, system diagrams, and testing to help secure systems and data.

-*threat scenario* - Description of a possible way to attack a system, by exploiting a vulnerability, with intention to gain access to or prevent usage of an asset being an vital part of the system.
+*threat scenario* - description of a possible way to attack a system, by exploiting a vulnerability, with intention to gain access to or prevent usage of an asset being an vital part of the system.

-*true randomness* - Output that is totally unpredictable, without any pattern
+*true randomness* - output that is totally unpredictable, without any pattern

-*vulnerability* - An exploitable weakness of a system, that can be used by an attacker to gain unprivileged access to a system asset.
+*vulnerability* - an exploitable weakness of a system, that can be used by an attacker to gain unprivileged access to a system asset